dimianni/javascript-imports/README.md

-# Overview of JavaScript imports
+# Overview of ES6 imports